huimin230/iMOSCATO/README.md

 ## Introduction

-**iMOSCATO** is a Bayesian model that integrates single-cell RNA sequencing (scRNA-seq) and spatially resolved transcriptomics (SRT) data to to simultaneously decompose cell-type compositions of regularly distributed spots and identify the underlying spatial domains.
-It incorporates the lattice structure by employing a zero-inflated Dirichlet distribution to capture cell-type sparsity.
+**iMOSCATO** is a fully Bayesian model that integrates single-cell RNA sequencing (scRNA-seq) and spatially resolved transcriptomics (SRT) data to to simultaneously decompose cell-type compositions of regularly distributed spots and identify the underlying spatial domains.
+It incorporates the lattice structure by employing a Markov random field prior, improving the accuracy of both cell-type deconvolution and spatial domain detection.
+Moreover, iMOSCATO employs a zero-inflated Dirichlet distribution to capture cell-type sparsity.

 ![iMOSCATO](figure/imoscato_workflow.png)